bettercap/bettercap/README.md

       -silent
             Suppress all logs which are not errors.

+## Cross Compiling

+An example cross compilation for ARM (C toolchain and libs installation left to the reader as an excercise :D)

+    env CC=arm-linux-gnueabi-gcc CGO_ENABLED=1 GOOS=linux GOARCH=arm

 ## Caplets

 Interactive sessions can be scripted with `.cap` files, or `caplets`, the following are a few basic examples, look the `caplets` folder for more.